top of page

 OUR HISTORY

 Bynum School was created to serve children who face challenges because of various diagnoses and disabilities.
-Most students reside in Midland or Odessa, with a combined population exceeding 300,000.
-From an enrollment of nine students, the school has grown to 116 children and adults.
+Most students reside in Midland or Odessa, which together have a population of over 300,000.
+From an enrollment of nine students, the school has grown to over 120 children and adults.
 In 1997, Bynum School was accredited by Cognia (formerly the Southern Association of Colleges and Schools) for kindergarten through the 12th grade.
 In 2009, the preschool program also was accredited.
 On January 1, 2013, Bynum School implemented Odyssey, an adult day program to serve adult clients.

 Bynum School is the only private school in the Permian Basin that provides year-round educational and vocational programs for students, ages preschool through adult, who have disabilities.